Type getProperty()

 A primary key class must meet these requirements.

-The access control modifier of the class must be public
+The access control modifier of the class must be public.

-The properties of the primary key class must be public
+The properties of the primary key class must be public or

-if property-based access is used.
+protected if property-based access is used.

 The class must have a public default constructor.

-The class must implement the hashCode()
+The class must implement the hashCode() and equals(Object other)

 methods.